Apple's Cook says he sees China's Tencent as a great partner

-HONG KONG (Reuters) - Apple Inc’s chief executive Tim Cook said on Wednesday he sees Tencent Holdings, China’s biggest social network and gaming company, as a great partner and thinks very highly of its founder Pony Ma.
+HONG KONG, Dec 6 (Reuters) - Apple Inc’s chief executive Tim Cook said on Wednesday he sees Tencent Holdings , China’s biggest social network and gaming company, as a great partner and thinks very highly of its founder Pony Ma.

 Cook also told the Fortune Forum in Guangzhou that he couldn’t be happier with how the iPhone X is doing in China.